Quick answer

 | Builds | Predictability | Concentration | Motivation | Memory, focus, rest |

-| When to use | Daily | Study time | Between blocks | Bedtime |
+| When to use | Daily | Study time | Between blocks | Any time of day, bedtime included |

 The Daytime Habits, and the One at Night